Start the conversation

 But that still offers hope of quick triple-digit gains.

 The "Digital India" Plan Could Be a License to Print Money

 India signaled a major push into high tech when Prime Minister Narendra Modi visited the United States in 2015, the first such trip by an Indian head of state in three decades.

 He visited Silicon Valley to talk about his Digital India plan, which he said was an "enterprise for transformation, unmatched in human history."

-Since then, India has moved quickly to digitize the entire economy, which is starting to have a colossal impact on the global tech sector.
+Since then, India has moved quickly to digitize its entire $2.2 trillion economy, which is starting to have a colossal impact on the global tech sector.

 It hasn't been easy.
 Modi's push to remove currency from circulation, to clamp down on the black market, and to streamline government agencies brought a lot of pushback.

-But his mission has been mostly successful, no mean feat in a nation that has long resisted major change.
+But his mission continues to be mostly successful, no mean feat in a 5,000-year-old nation that has long resisted major change.